 2. Non-linear load (like switch power) affects the design of output and bypass neutral line.
 The neutral line current may exceed the rated phase current, at most 1.5 times of the rated phase current.

-3.1.3 Recommended CSA of UPS Cables and corresponding Lugs
+3.1.3 Recommended CSA of UPS Cables

 The recommended CSA of the UPS cables is listed in Table 3-2.